benjaminion/LLL_docs/lll_abi.rst

 ============

-There are essentially four situations where we are passing data around in this format, if we include the Event non-indexed data.
+There are essentially four situations where we are passing data around in this format, if we include Event non-indexed data.
 In each case the data are in the same format as above, but are passed by different mechanisms.